 Editorial Team.
-The editor of JAMA Internal Medicine is Rita F. Redberg, MD, MSc, University of California San Francisco School of Medicine, San Francisco, California.
-Dr Redberg leads a team of recognized and respected experts who serve as deputy, associate, and section editors and as members of the journal's editorial board.
-For a complete listing of the journal's Editors and Editorial Board, see link to Editors and Publishers below.
+Rita F. Redberg, MD, MSc, University of California San Francisco School of Medicine, San Francisco, California, is the editor in chief.
+For a complete listing of the journal's Editors and Editorial Board, see Editors and Publishers.

 Mission Statement: To promote the art and science of medicine and the betterment of human health by publishing manuscripts of interest and relevance to internists practicing as generalists or as medical subspecialists.